What You Need to Know About Using Social Media for Top Job Leads

 Common Questions: Becoming an Information Gatherer, Not Just a Job Seeker

-You need to stop thinking like a fan and start thinking like a coworker.
-Top leaders don't write newsletters just to get likes; they write them to show they are experts and to find people who understand their world.
-When you reach out with a specific idea about a problem they just talked about openly, you aren't bothering them—you are giving them free advice.
+Stop thinking like a fan and start thinking like a coworker.
+Top leaders don't write newsletters just to get likes; they write them to find people who understand their world.
+When you reach out with a specific idea about a problem they just talked about openly, you aren't bothering them.

-It only feels awkward if you make it about yourself (like saying, "I need a job").
-If you make it about their problem (like, "I saw your post about the Q3 scaling issue; here is how my last company fixed that"), then you are the solution they were hoping for.
+It only feels awkward if you make it about yourself ("I need a job").
+If you make it about their problem ("I saw your post about the Q3 scaling issue; here is how my last company fixed that"), you are the solution they were hoping for.
 If you are too nervous to be direct, you will end up unemployed.

-If a manager tells you to go to the official site, it means you didn't provide enough value upfront to earn a shortcut.
+If a manager sends you to the official site, it means you didn't provide enough value upfront to earn a shortcut.
 HR websites are where resumes disappear.
-The portal exists to protect the manager from average people.
+The portal exists to protect the manager from average candidates.

-When this happens, don't just apply and wait.
-Send one last reply with a final, high-value point that proves you are not average.
-Say something like: "I will put my details in the system for company records, but since you mentioned the move to [Specific Plan], I've attached a one-page summary of how I would manage that change."
-Make them see you as a helper, not just a form to fill out.
+Don't just apply and wait.
+Send one last reply: "I will put my details in the system for company records, but since you mentioned the move to [Specific Plan], I've attached a one-page summary of how I would manage that change."
 If they still send you to HR, move on to the next person on your Twitter List.
-Never waste time begging someone who is already blocking you.
+Never waste time on someone who is already blocking you.

-You are reading only the surface level.
-If a VP posts about a "New Business Deal," the real problem is the huge effort needed to combine two different company systems and cultures.
+Read between the lines.
+If a VP posts about a "New Business Deal," the real problem is the effort needed to combine two different company systems and cultures.
 That is your opening.

-If they post about "Record Sales," the problem is that their current systems are probably failing under the pressure.
-Someone gathering information reads between the lines.
+If they post about "Record Sales," their current systems are probably failing under the pressure.
 Every piece of "good news" a company shares creates new headaches behind the scenes.
 Your job is to spot that headache and offer to fix it.
 If you can't see the problem, you aren't looking closely enough at the actual work.

 Stop Waiting, Start Leading.